alexranaldi/CWSL_DIGI/README.md

 1. In the CWSL_DIGI config.ini file, set rbn=true
 2. Install [Aggregator](https://www.reversebeacon.net/pages/Aggregator+34).
 3. In Aggregator, select the *FT#* tab.
-a.
-Put a check next to source number 40
+    1. Put a check next to source number 40
-b.
-Make sure it is set to port 2215
+    2. Make sure it is set to port 2215
-4. When running properly, the white box at the upper right will begin to display FT4/8 spots.
+    3. When running properly, the white box at the upper right will begin to display FT4/8 spots.
 Only CQ spots are submitted to RBN, and duplicates are culled.
 5. Confirm that FT4/FT8 spots are present on the Status page of Aggregator.

 ### Calibration ###

-1. If desired, read the file calibration.txt for instructions on how to account for receiver calibration in CWSL_DIGI.
+1. If desired, read the file [CALIBRATION.txt](./CALIBRATION.txt) for instructions on how to configure receiver calibration in CWSL_DIGI.

 ## Troubleshooting ##